 - Foreign objects trapped in the nasal passages.
 When the bleeding is accompanied by coughing, it is often a foreign obstruction causing the problem.
 Equine respiratory systems are designed to take in massive amounts of oxygen at the nostrils.
 This can cause foreign matter to be taken into the horse's nostrils.

 - Head trauma.
 A fall or sudden impact on the head of the horse can cause bleeding from the nose.
-Often this bleeding will subside in a few minutes, but it can also be the sign of serious internal brain trauma.
-If the horse seems confused, has an unsteady gate, or unequal pupil size, then this can be a sign of a more serious condition.
+Often this bleeding will subside in a few minutes, but it can also be a sign of serious internal brain trauma.
+If the horse seems confused, has an unsteady gate, or has unequal pupil size, then this can be a sign of a more serious condition.

 - Guttural Pouch Mycosis.
 This is a fungal infection of the guttural pouch of the horse.
 This condition is serious in nature and is often marked by constant and sometimes heavy bleeding from both nostrils.
 Surgery can be necessary to control this condition.